MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 ## Use kiosk mode features

-Microsoft Edge kiosk mode features can be invoked with the following Windows 10 command line options for Digital/Interactive signage and Public browsing.
+Microsoft Edge kiosk mode features can be invoked with the following Windows 10 command-line options for Digital/Interactive signage and Public browsing.

 ### Kiosk mode Digital/Interactive signage